blakemas/blakemas.github.io/_pages/cv.md

 * September, 2017 - September 2018: GODDESSES seminar
   * Founded and led a graduate student only Optimization and Machine Learning speaker series where students can practice scientific communication skills and get feedback on research ideas.
 * August, 2012 - May, 2015: Moneythink
-  * I was the predident of the chapter of Moneythink at the University of Southern California.
+  * I was the president of the chapter of Moneythink at the University of Southern California.
 Through Moneythink, I taught financial literacy in Los Angeles high schools and oversaw the teaching of over 400 students as president.

 <!-- Talks
 ======